PaulaBarteau/data-migration/NMMNH/Telework/Hannah Cantrell.markdown

 1 | Mineral taxonomy using Mindat
-1 | Call with Teresa to discuss status and progress for social media ideas/posts 1 | Watched DCA Facebook Seminar for ideas on how to interact with the public on social media platforms 1 | Brown bag UNM seminar-- Dinosaur Ecology.
+1 | Call with Teresa to discuss status and progress for social media ideas/posts 1 | Watched DCA Facebook Seminar for ideas on how to interact with the public on social media platforms 1 | Brown bag UNM seminar-- Dinosaur ecology and distrubution during the Mesozoic.
 Lots of ideas for social media posts from this.